 In some situations, an autocratic leader can help provide a sense of structure necessary to complete a task.
 This leadership style can be especially effective in military or government settings where there is a need for a high level of order and discipline.

-This leadership style can be beneficial in situations where members of the group are feeling overwhelmed or stressed.
+The autocratic leadership style can be beneficial in situations where members of the group are feeling overwhelmed or stressed.
 It can also help prevent group disagreements and conflict by providing a clear hierarchy and chain of command.

 Drawbacks of Autocratic leadership